kodymoodley/simpleowlapi/README.md

 // create multiple class names (each separated by a space) and add them to the currently selected ontology s.createClasses("Penguin Peacock Bird Robin FlyingOrganism Fish Wing Gender Person Female Male");
-// create multiple object properties (each separated by a space) and add them to the currently selected ontology s.createOProperties("hasPart isPartOf hasGender knows eats hunts");
+// create multiple object properties (each separated by a space) and add them to the currently selected ontology s.createObjectProperties("hasPart isPartOf hasGender knows eats hunts");
 // create multiple named individuals (each separated by a space) and add them to the currently selected ontology s.createIndividuals("tweety woody nemo sharky sheila feather1");
-// create multiple data properties (each separated by a space) and add them to the currently selected ontology s.createDProperties("hasWeight name bornOn");
+// create multiple data properties (each separated by a space) and add them to the currently selected ontology s.createDataProperties("hasWeight name bornOn");

 // make an object property transitive s.makeTransitive("eats");